Tstat-TCP-STatistic-and-Analysis-Tool/tstat-dpdk/README.md

 The default load balancing rule ensures that packets belonging to the same flow will be processed by the same Tstat instance.
 In this way Tstat can produce per-flow consistent statistics.
-Nevertheless the same client or server can appear in different Tstat instances in different TCP/UDP connections.
+Nevertheless the same host can appear in different Tstat instances for different TCP/UDP connections.

-If you set up Tstat in the outgoing link of local network, you can setup an advanced load balancing rule.
+If you set up Tstat-DPDK in the links connecting a local network to the internet, you can setup an advanced load balancing rule.
-Since it might be useful to have the traffic of the same local network host to appear always in the same Tstat instance, you can configure load balancing as follows:
+Since it might be useful to have **the traffic of the same local network host to appear always in the same Tstat instance**, you can configure load balancing as follows:

 * The interface sniffing the traffic from the **outgoing link** loadbalances the traffic according to **source IP** address.
 * The interface sniffing the traffic from the **incoming link** loadbalances the traffic according to **destination IP** address.

 To perform this action you have to modify few lines in the source code and then recompile as follows:

-* In `$TSTATDPDK/tstat-dpdk/src/main_scheduler_multi_pool_auto_start.c` file, find these lines
+**1.** In `$TSTATDPDK/tstat-dpdk/src/main_scheduler_multi_pool_auto_start.c` file, find these lines

 ```
 	/* Use the next 2 variables to set up port direction */
 	static struct port_dir port_directions [] = {};
 	static uint8_t nb_port_directions = 0;
 ```
-* Modify them to respect your network configuration, like in this example:
+**2.** Modify them to respect your network configuration, like in this example:

 ```
 	/* Use the next 2 variables to set up port direction */